regie-malonzo/grocery-list/README.md

+## Personal Project
+This is a personal project to practice tech i learnt during dev academy

 # Boilerplate: React with Express and Vite

 This is a starter project that uses Vite to bundle a React app and Express to serve it in production.
 Express is used in development to serve an API server.